Degree Spotlight: Interactive Technology Bachelor's Degree | Game Design Concentration at Full Sail University

 But one of the most important factors gaming companies look for in a new hire has nothing to do with technical skills.
 Fernando explains that statistical studies of job openings at gaming companies have shown the most required or most desirable skills and traits are professionalism and communication, by far.

 At Full Sail, students learn professionalism and communication skills through team-based collaboration, problem solving, and conflict resolution.
-For example in the Game Design capstone project, students join a team of five or six designers to create a game from the ground up.
+For example in the Interactive Technology – Game Design Concentration capstone project, students join a team of five or six designers to create a game from the ground up.
 Students will decide the kind of player character, the genre, the perspective for the camera, and the gameplay features as a team.

 "You'll get exposed to it over, and over, and over again," says Fernando.
 "So it's going to be a constant companion, and something that I think sets our students apart from other institutions, which shows how much of a focus we have on that."

-Full Sail's Game Design program is also set apart by its level of focus.
+Full Sail's Interactive Technology – Game Design Concentration program is also set apart by its level of focus.
 Fernando says that many other schools provide a jack-of-all-trades approach in art, design, and programming, "Really, I think that that spreads you really thin.
 All three of these disciplines are really difficult, time consuming.
 They're all full crafts."

 "So instead of watering down, we've really focused on technical design, level design, systems design, and how they work together," he explains.
 That level of focus, plus the number of hours students spend applying what they've learned is what makes our program stand out to employers.
 "I'd put us against any other institution in terms of the number of hours that we spend in application," says Fernando.